natir/yacrd/Readme.md

 - [Minimum supported Rust version](#minimum-supported-rust-version)
 - [Citation](#citation)

+**WARNING:**

+Minimap2 v2.19 introduce some change in selection of seed and chaining of this seed to generate overlap.
+This change could have an important impacte on yacrd behavior, I can't guarantee the quality of yacrd results with this version of minimap2, I recommend you not to use a minimap2 version higher than 2.18.

 ## Rationale

 Long read error-correction tools usually detect and also remove chimeras.
 But it is difficult to isolate or retrieve information from just this step.